daviddechaux/Kingmaker/readme.md

+working on it :
+-.
+Create element

 Todo :
-1. Create element
 1. Make fog manageable (remove, add and transparency)
-2. Change icons while edit the element
+2. Ability to change icons while editing the element
-3. Send mail to map's creator
+- Center the menu to open / create map
 - After load (or create) center on player token
 - Create factions (borders and color)
 - Create a font to put icons in it (SVG, free icons / self made)